rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 }
 ```

 You can test it again and you should get back "Hello, StimulusReflex!".
 How did it happen?
 Behind the scenes, StimulusReflex opens up a WebSocket connection and runs the Reflex's action and then the Controller's action sending the resulting HTML over the wire.
-On the client's side it does a diff between the result and the current DOM performing the minimum updates to update the latter.
+On the client's side, it does a diff between the result and the current DOM performing the minimum updates to update the latter.

 ## Up next

-We now have a basic Hello World example up and for which you can see the whole code on these [two](https://github.com/brunvez/sho_lin/commit/7a7a81f8c702d7d15402bf54ef49c701ed3ac46e) [commits](https://github.com/brunvez/sho_lin/commit/e3dd684bd6c00eca4d847bbf7f70d0cefe4e8a26).
-In the next part, we'll add some code to list and manage our links all with the best features from Rails.
-So keep posted!
+We now have a basic Hello World example up where you can see the whole code on these [two](https://github.com/brunvez/sho_lin/commit/7a7a81f8c702d7d15402bf54ef49c701ed3ac46e) [commits](https://github.com/brunvez/sho_lin/commit/e3dd684bd6c00eca4d847bbf7f70d0cefe4e8a26).
+In the next part, we'll add some code to list and manage our links with the best features from Rails.
+Stay posted!